-An organizational unit (Unit) is a division within a company that groups employees into manageable teams. (see organizational structure).
-An Org unit might be a team, department, or another group created to handle specific tasks or functions aligned with the company's goals.
+An organizational unit (or department) is a part of a company that groups employees into manageable teams (see organizational structure).
+An Org unit could be a team, department, or any group formed to handle specific tasks or functions that support the company’s goals.

-- It's a key part of the company structure, allowing for specialization, coordination, and efficient management of resources and responsibilities.
+- It’s an important part of the company’s setup, enabling specialization, coordination, and effective management of resources and responsibilities.

-- Organizational units are usually formed based on specific factors, such as processes, functions, services, products, or location.
+- Organizational units are usually created based on factors like processes, functions, services, products, or location.

-- Manager: Each Unit has a designated manager or team lead who oversees operations, makes decisions, and ensures the unit's activities support company goals.
+- Manager: Each Unit has a manager or team lead who oversees day-to-day operations, makes decisions, and ensures the unit’s work aligns with company goals.

-- Scope of Processes or Services: Each Unit has a clearly defined scope outlining the specific processes, services, or functions it handles, contributing to the company's strategic goals.
+- Scope of Work: Each Unit has a clear focus that defines the specific tasks, services, or functions it handles, contributing to the company’s overall strategy.

-- Members/Employees: Each Unit includes a team of employees with the skills to perform the work within its defined scope.
-The team's size and makeup depend on the unit's tasks and how complex they are.
+- Team Members: Each Unit includes employees with the skills needed to complete the work within its scope.
+The size and makeup of the team depend on the tasks and their complexity.

-- Resources: Each Unit needs access to the necessary resources, like budgets, tools, technology, and infrastructure, to do its job effectively.
+- Resources: Each Unit needs access to necessary resources like budgets, tools, technology, and facilities to perform effectively.

 - Organizational units are organized into an organizational structure